PSDI-UK/aiida-gromacs/docs/source/user_guide/aiida_sessions.rst

 Starting AiiDA
 ++++++++++++++

-The next step is to start the aiida database:
+The next step is to start the AiiDA database:

 .. code-block:: bash